Audney-creator/Lita_CapstoneProject/README.md

 - 2. SQL:

-    * Load the dataset into a SQL Server environment to extract the following insights:
+    * Loaded the dataset into a SQL Server environment to extract the following insights:

-    - Retrieve total sales for each product category.
+    - Retrieved total sales for each product category.

-    - Determine the number of sales transactions by region.
+    - Determined the number of sales transactions by region.

-    - Identify the highest-selling product by total sales value.
+    - Identified the highest-selling product by total sales value.

-    - Calculate total revenue per product.
+    - Calculated total revenue per product.

-    - Generate monthly sales totals for the current year.
+    - Generated monthly sales totals for the current year.

-    - Find the top 5 customers by total purchase amount.
+    - Found the top 5 customers by total purchase amount.

-    - Calculate the percentage of total sales contributed by each region.
+    - Calculated the percentage of total sales contributed by each region.

-    - Identify products with no sales in the last quarter.
+    - Identified products with no sales in the last quarter.

 - 3. Power BI:

-    - Create an interactive dashboard that visualizes insights from Excel and SQL analyses.
+    - Created an interactive dashboard that visualizes insights from Excel and SQL analysis.

-    - Include an overall sales overview, top-performing products, and regional breakdowns.
+    - Included an overall sales overview, top-performing products, and regional breakdowns.

  ## Data